webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Dream-Thief.md

 ---
 aliases:
 - Dream Thief
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/2
+- Ability/Tier/Low
+- Ability/Pool/Intellect
-  - Abilities
+- Ability/Categories/Information
-  - Abilitiesction
+- Ability/Categories/Special-Attack
-type: Action
-points: 2 Intellect
 ---

-# Dream Thief
+## Dream Thief

-**Points**: 2 Intellect Points
+>2  Intellect
-**Type**: Action

 You steal a previous dream from a living creature within short range.
-The creature loses 2 points of Intellect (ignores Armor), and you learn something the GM chooses to reveal about the creature—its nature, a portion of its plans, a memory, and so on.
+The creature loses 2 points of Intellect (ignores Armor), and you learn something the GM chooses to reveal about the creature-its nature, a portion of its plans, a memory, and so on.
+Action.